Ernest Borgnine (1917-2012): A Personal Remembrance and An Unforgettable Interview

 When I called Borgnine that day, I didn't mention that I was the same guy who had once awakened him at 5 a.m.
 (I was too embarassed), but just told him that I was a reporter who hoped that he might have a memory or thought to share, and he was very happy to oblige.
 Because he was so friendly and helpful, I took the liberty of contacting him for quotes on several other occasions over the years between then and now, during which my own career has taken me from the Los Angeles Times back to my personal website and now to The Hollywood Reporter, and he was always lovely.

 The most memorable of those exchanges came when Joe Mantell, the great character actor who earned a best supporting actor Oscar nomination for his memorable performance as Marty's best friend Angie opposite Borgnine in Marty, passed away in 2010 at the age of 94.
-Mantell's family, whom I had gotten to know a little while trying to schedule an interview with Mantell, shared the sad news with me before virtually anyone else, and asked me to help get the word out to the press.
+Mantell's family, whom I had gotten to know a little while trying to schedule an interview with Mantell, shared the sad news with me before anyone else in the press, and asked me to help get the word out to everyone else.
 I did so, and also decided to call up Borgnine.
 I hate to be the bearer of bad news, but I felt that, in this case, it would be no worse, and would perhaps be better, if he learned it from me rather than reading about it in the newspaper -- assuming a newspaper would even cover it.

 After reaching Borgnine, who was very saddened by what I had to tell him, I gently asked if he might be willing to share a memory or thought about Mantell for the post that I planned to write about him.
 He said that he would be happy to, and his remarks struck me as very poignant: “Since the time we made the picture, we’ve never seen each other.
 I don’t know why -- we live close by and everything else, and I’ve often wondered about Joe, and what he’s doing, and everything else -- but we never got together again.
 But I’ll tell you one thing: he was a wonderful actor, and he made me look good, God bless him.
 He was just that kind of a wonderful partner who’s right there in the midst of it, you know what I mean?
 And he made it real, you know?”
 He added, “I can’t say enough about Joe, by golly.
 He was a heck of a good guy, and a wonderful actor, and unassuming as hell.”